eaudeweb/naaya/eggs/Naaya/docs/sphinx/advanced/general_utility.rst

 The :class:`utils <Products.NaayaCore.managers.utils>` module contains
 several general-purpose utility functions.
 Some are called by methods of the utils class described below.
-Note that the depracted functions regarding generation of slugified unique ids in a given context (folder) are no longer documented.
+Note that the deprecated functions regarding generation of slugified unique ids in a given context (folder) are no longer documented.